lindacom/C.NET/projects/NET REST Apis/README.md

 ==============
 1. Click IIS express button in the menu bar and add the /api endpoint to the url.
 N.b. you may need to choose a browser.

 In the internet explorer browser you will get a message to open or save a .json file.
 Select open.
-Array of json objects is displayed in notepage
+Array of json objects is displayed in notepad
 In the Chrome broswer and in Firefox XML of database content will be displayed

 Consume API